-2.3.4.4 Pollution Prevention and Waste Minimization
+2.4.4 Pollution Prevention and Waste Minimization

-The BNL Pollution Prevention (P2) Program reflects national and DOE pollution prevention goals and policies and represents an ongoing effort to make pollution prevention and waste minimization an integral part of BNL's operating philosophy.
+The BNL P2 Program reflects national and DOE pollution prevention goals and policies and represents an ongoing effort to make pollution prevention and waste minimization an integral part of BNL's operating philosophy.

-Pollution prevention and waste reduction goals flow throughout the Laboratory via the EMS having been incorporated into the DOE contract with BSA, BNL's ESSH Policy, and BNL's SSP.
+P2 and waste reduction goals flow throughout the Laboratory via the EMS having been incorporated into the DOE contract with BSA, BNL's ESSH Policy, and BNL's SSP.
 Key elements of the P2 Program include: